-- 3.21 A listed issuer must immediately announce to Bursa Securities any non-public material information which has been inadvertently disclosed when responding to questions or when commenting on draft reports from journalists, analysts or fund managers. - 3.22 A listed issuer should ensure that the journalists, analysts and fund managers do not obtain non-public material information when they visit or engage with the listed issuer. - 3.23 The following sets out the recommended practices when responding to questions or commenting on reports/financial analysis.
+- 3.22 A listed issuer should ensure that the journalists, analysts and fund managers do not obtain non-public material information when they visit or engage with the listed issuer. - 3.23 The following sets out the recommended practices when responding to questions or commenting on reports/financial analysis.

-GUIDANCE Responding to questions
+Responding to questions